 The SAT is a college entrance exam that many colleges and universities in the United States use as part of the college admissions process.
 The SAT is a standardized test that measures a student’s skills in three core areas: Critical Reading, Math, and Writing.
 Students in grades 11 and 12 take the SAT so that they can submit their scores to colleges as part of the college application process.

+The Math Test focuses in-depth on three essential areas of math: Problem Solving and Data Analysis, Heart of Algebra, and Passport to Advanced Math.
+Problem Solving and Data Analysis is about being quantitatively literate.
+It includes using ratios, percentages, and proportional reasoning to solve problems in science, social science, and career contexts.
+Heart of Algebra focuses on the mastery of linear equations and systems, which helps students develop key powers of abstraction.
+Passport to Advanced Math focuses on more-complex equations and the manipulation they require.
 Current research shows that these areas are used in a wide range of majors and careers.
 The redesigned SAT also includes questions on other topics in math, including the kinds of geometric and trigonometric skills that are most relevant to college and careers.